Tesla, Inc.: Software hacking

 In August 2015, two researchers said they were able to take control of a Tesla Model S by hacking into the car's entertainment system.
 The hack required the researchers to physically access the car.
 Tesla issued a security update for the Model S the day after the exploit was announced.

 In September 2016, researchers at Tencent's Keen Security Lab demonstrated a remote attack on a Tesla Model S and controlled the vehicle in both Parking and Driving Mode without physical access.
 They were able to compromise the automotive networking bus (CAN bus) when the vehicle's web browser was used while the vehicle was connected to a malicious Wi-Fi hotspot.
 This was the first case of a remote control exploit demonstrated on a Tesla.
 The vulnerability was disclosed to Tesla under their bug bounty program and patched within 10 days, before the exploit was made public.
 Tencent also hacked the doors of a Model X in 2017.

 In January 2018, security researchers informed Tesla that an Amazon Web Services account of theirs could be accessed directly from the Internet and that the account had been exploited for cryptocurrency mining.
 Tesla responded by securing the compromised system, rewarding the security researchers financially via their bug bounty program, and stating that the compromise did not violate customer privacy, nor vehicle safety or security.
 Later in 2019, Tesla awarded a car and $375,000 to ethical hackers during a Pwn2Own Model 3 hacking event.

-In June 2022, Martin Herfurt, a security researcher in Austria, discovered that changes made to make Tesla vehicles easier to start with NFC cards also allowed for pairing new keys to the vehicle, allowing an attacker to enroll their own keys to a vehicle.
+In June 2022, Martin Herfurt, a security researcher in Austria, discovered that changes made to make Tesla vehicles easier to start with NFC cards also allowed for pairing new keys to the vehicle, allowing an attacker to enroll their keys to a vehicle.

 Phantom braking

-Tesla drivers have reported a surge in "phantom braking" events when using Tesla Autopilot which coincides with the automaker's removal of radar as a supplemental sensor.
-In response, NHTSA has opened an investigation.
+In February 2022, Tesla drivers reported a surge in "phantom braking" events when using Tesla Autopilot, which coincides with the automaker's removal of radar as a supplemental sensor in May 2021.
+In response, NHTSA opened an investigation the same month.
+In August 2022, a consumer class action was filed alleging that the Autopilot system in Tesla cars "contains a hazardous defect which causes the vehicle to suddenly and unintentionally brake".
+In November 2024, Tesla failed to persuade a US District Judge to dismiss the lawsuit.
+The next court date is January 7, 2025.

+In May 2023, German business newspaper Handelsblatt published a series of articles based on a trove of internal Tesla data submitted to them from informants.
+The 100 gigabytes of data "contain[ed] over 1,000 accident reports involving phantom braking or unintended acceleration" as well as complaints about Tesla Autopilot.
+Dutch authorities responded by saying they were investigating the company for possible data privacy violations.

+In February 2025, a German court declared Tesla Autopilot defective for normal use due to phantom braking issues.

+In February 2025, a group of Australian buyers sued Tesla with a class action over multiple issues like battery range, driving assistance, and phantom braking.